Are you wondering where the best areas to stay in Cuba are? We have put together a where you should stay in Cuba guide for your next Cuba vacation.

 Address: Cespedes #20 entree Maceo y Parque, Santa Clara

 Accommodation: A triple room with an ensuite bathroom on the 2nd floor.
-There is a small balcony overlooking the street which was perfect for relaxing.
+There is a small balcony overlooking the street which is perfect for relaxing.

 Location: The accommodation was located 100m from the central park in Santa Clara.
 There were restaurants located around and just off the park.
 The park was a Wi-Fi zone.